National Petroleum Reserve–Alaska: History

 In March 2012, the Alaska House and Senate passed legislation urging the Bureau of Land Management to plug the abandoned wells from the US government exploratory program; the resolution said just seven wells have been properly plugged and reclaimed and that the wells are an eyesore and are harming the environment.

 Oil and gas reserves

 An assessment by the United States Geological Survey (USGS) in 2008 estimated that the amount of oil yet to be discovered in the NPRA is only one-tenth of what was believed to be there in the previous assessment, completed in 2002.
 The 2008 USGS estimate says the NPRA contains approximately "896 million barrels of conventional, undiscovered oil".
 The reason for the decrease is because of new exploratory drilling, which showed that many areas that were believed to hold oil actually hold natural gas.

 The estimates of the amount of undiscovered natural gas in the region also fell, from "61 trillion cubic feet of undiscovered, conventional, non-associated gas" in the 2002 estimate, to 53 e12cuft in the 2010 estimate.

+Oil and gas leases are authorized under the National Petroleum Reserves Production Act of 1976.
+ConocoPhillips was issued leases in 1999.